Alternative medicineBy Mayo Clinic staff

 - Massage.
 Gently massaging your child's abdomen may relax the muscles that support the bladder and intestines, helping to promote bowel activity.

 - Acupuncture.
 This traditional Chinese medicine involves the insertion and manipulation of fine needles into various parts of the body.
-The therapy may help promote more-frequent bowel movements.
+The therapy may help if your child has constipation-related abdominal pain.